SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/07-Homework.md

 * Read: **balance**, **withdraw** and **limit**
 * Print `The withdraw was successful.` if the balance is enough
 * Print `The daily limit was exceeded.` if the limit is exceeded
-* Print `Insufficient availability.` if the balance isn't enough
+* Print `Insufficient availability.` if the balance is not enough

 # Example
   | **Input** | **Output** |